ChristofSchwarz/db_ext_master-vis-changer/README.md

 Since there is no "conditional show" formula available in the charts (only in tables and pivots), the only way to achieve this is by copying the properties of a master item, manipulate the measure list, and using the [Visualization API](https://help.qlik.com/en-US/sense-developer/May2021/Subsystems/APIs/Content/Sense_ClientAPIs/CapabilityAPIs/VisualizationAPI/create-method.htm)  to render it.

+## Known limitations

+* No support of Internet Explorer
+* The context menu for Export, Switch to Data View, ... of the chart is not available